The Donkey Sanctuary is dedicated to transforming the lives of millions of donkeys, mules and the people who depend on them for their livelihood.

-The Sidmouth sanctuary is one of six regional centres around the UK, with a network of other sanctuaries and holding bases around the UK and Europe, providing a home to thousands of donkeys and mules.
+The Sidmouth sanctuary is one of six regional centres around the UK, with a network of other sanctuaries and holding bases in the UK and Europe, providing a home to thousands of donkeys and mules.

 Those who have visited the sanctuary in Sidmouth would not have failed to notice its delightful setting, with views stretching down to the Jurassic Coast.
-The Donkey Sanctuary occupies over 1,200 acres of farmland in Devon and Dorset, most of which falls within the rolling hills of the East Devon Area of Outstanding Natural Beauty.
+The Donkey Sanctuary occupies more than 1,200 acres of farmland in Devon and Dorset, most of which falls within the rolling hills of the East Devon Area of Outstanding Natural Beauty.

 This land provides the resident donkeys with summer grazing pastures and haylage for the winter, as well as supporting wildlife and semi-natural habitats.